Analyze Microwave Integrated Circuits ❲MIC❳ with Lumped Element Models

 Capacitors-The Metal-Insulator-Metal ❲MIM❳ is the commonly used lumped element capacitor constructed by depositing an insulator layer between two metal plates.
 The capacitance value is dependent on the thickness of the insulator, length, and overlap of the metal plates.

-Figure.2 presents the lumped equivalent circuit of the MIM capacitor.
+Now, let's examine the lumped element model of the MIM capacitor.
 The lumped element model of the capacitor addresses the losses and parasitics in the capacitor as resistance R and series inductance L respectively.
 The capacitance due to the fringing electric field between the plates and ground is represented by capacitance C1and C2respectively.
 The MIM capacitance value C is much greater than C1and C2.

 Effect of Microstrip Transmission Line Discontinuities on Lumped Element Models

-Microstrips are the transmission lines in the microwave circuits, which are usually fabricated by etching gold (microstrip is shown in Figure.1a) or copper metal strips on non-conducting substrates.
+Microstrips are the transmission lines in the microwave circuits, which are usually fabricated by etching gold or copper metal strips on non-conducting substrates.
 In MICs, gallium arsenide is used for fabricating microstrips.
-The lumped model of a unit length of microstrip is composed of four parameters: R, L, G, and C (as shown in Figure.3).
-The parameters R, L, G, and C give the per unit length combined series resistance, inductance, shunt conductance, and capacitance respectively.
+The lumped model of a unit length of microstrip is composed of four parameters: R, L, G, and C. The parameters R, L, G, and C give the per unit length combined series resistance, inductance, shunt conductance, and capacitance respectively.

 As the microstrip width is comparable to the wavelength of the microwave, any dimensional change in the strip causes variations in the electric and magnetic field associated with it.
 The changes in the width of the microstrip transmission line are generally termed as discontinuities.

 The discontinuities such as steps, gaps, bends, open-ends, and junctions are deliberately incorporated in the microstrip to construct passive element based filters for use in MIC.
 By adjusting the length, width, and gap between the microstrips, the lumped element microwave filters can be tuned to any required frequency.
-Figure.4 shows the various microstrip discontinuities and the corresponding lumped element models.
 The capacitor and inductor values in the lumped element model are dependent on the physical dimensions of the microstrip.

 A powerful circuit analysis requires a consistent lumped element model representing the passive and active elements present in the MIC.
 This model should address the properties, as well as the imperfections, associated with the microwave circuit.
 RF simulation allows microwave design engineers to come up with improved circuit productivity and performance.